 Considered by food historians to be South Carolina's most important heirloom crop, Charleston Gold Rice makes a royal gift.
 This particular package contains two bags of rice from Carolina Plantation: Carolina Gold and aromatic Charleston Gold, both grown in Darlington County.
 For a crowning touch, included is a silver-plated Charleston rice serving spoon that will be treasured for years to come.

-Give a gift that lingers and soothes with a selection of teas from Charleston Tea Plantation, the only tea plantation in the country.
+Give a gift that lingers and soothes with a selection of teas from Charleston Tea Garden, the only tea plantation in the country.
 While that's impressive as is, this gift of liquid gold is even more treasured when presented in a handsome chest.
 And if that's still not high-flown enough, ask about custom engraving to really wow the recipient of this elegant South Carolina gift.

 From a simple home kitchen to a nationally renowned bakery operation, Daisy Cakes has turned fresh eggs, butter and hand-sifted flour into a baked-goods dynasty.
 Sweets lovers will swoon over a pair of Moonshine Cakes - one carrot and one chocolate.
 They arrive whimsically packaged in jars, each infused with a splash of South Carolina's own Palmetto Moonshine.
 A complimentary jar of moonshine-soaked cherries is sometimes offered during the holidays with an order of these boozy cakes.
 But do heed the bakery's caution: Please eat responsibly.